RAT CONDITIONED PLACE PREFERENCE (CPP)

 Experimental procedure

 Conditioned place preference (CPP) is commonly used to measure the rewarding properties of an asset in laboratory animals.
-A typical study involves pairing a stimulus of interest (e.g., food or compound) with a distinct environmental context (e.g., tactile, visual, and/or olfactory).
-Following conditioning, a bias to the stimulus-paired context relative to control indicates that the stimulus was rewarding.
+A typical study involves pairing the asset with a distinct environmental context (e.g., tactile, visual, and/or olfactory).
+Following conditioning, a bias to the asset-paired context relative to control indicates that the asset was rewarding.

 The CPP test is conducted in appropriate group sizes determined by power analysis.
 Male and female rats (n=10-20) are evaluated in separate cohorts.
 Multiple doses are investigated, and vehicle and positive control groups are included to establish the validity of the experiment.
 For all animals, experimenters are blinded to the treatments, and dosing is performed by an independent experimenter.